-COVID-19 may be prevented by frequent, thorough hand washing, coughing into a tissue or the crook of your elbow, staying home when sick and limiting contact with people who are infected.
+COVID-19 may be prevented by frequent, thorough hand washing, wearing a mask, coughing into a tissue or the crook of your elbow, staying home when sick and limiting contact with people who are infected.

 COVID-19is caused by one virus, the novel 2019 coronavirus is now called severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2.